Frequently Asked Questions

 • Together with OpenAI, we created our first moral graph from a representative sample of 500 Americans through a new democratic process we built.

 We are currently fine-tuning a model on this moral graph, comparing it to alternatives like preference-based RLHF and Constitutional AI.
-For more on this project, see our introduction post and results report.
+For more on this project, see our paper.

 • Joe has researched the question of “what is worth maximizing” for a decade.
 He co-founded CHT and the school for social design to research and develop the values-elicitation methodology we build upon.